Convenient and fast: the best apps to buy and sell used furniture and household items

 If you have time and want to earn money: Everything But the House

-If you're in no hurry to sell your stuff and have a large amount of quality furniture to offload, try a bidding app like Everything But the House.
-In fact, this is the sale of real estate online.
-You can list furniture, art, memorabilia—anything that clogs up your space—and then wait.
-Each lot starts at $1 and interested parties bid on it for up to a week.
-However, there are higher fees here, so you won't earn exactly what the item is worth.
-Fees vary not only by location, but also by what price your item sells for.
+If you're in no rush to sell your items and have a lot of quality furniture to unload, try a bidding app like Everything But the House.
+Essentially, this is selling real estate online.
+You can list furniture, art, memorabilia—whatever is crowding your space—and then wait.
+Each lot starts at $1, with interested parties bidding on it for up to a week.
+However, there are higher fees, so you won't earn exactly what an item is worth.
+Fees vary not only by location, but also by how much your item sells for.

 If you want to stay away: AptDeco

-You might have time to take a few photos and write a few notes about how wonderful your coffee table is, but it's a whole other thing to set up a meeting or send a large piece of furniture.
-AptDeco is a marketplace that makes sure you don't have to do that part.
-You can post for free, but your ad won't show until the AptDeco team improves your photos and adds more details.
-If someone sends a request for your item, you confirm the sale within 24 hours, and then the company sends a delivery team to you.
-Listing is free, but if your item sells, you'll pay between 25% and 48% sales fees depending on what's sold and how much it costs to move it.
+You might have time to take a few photos and write a note about how beautiful your coffee table is, but hosting a meeting or shipping a large piece of furniture is another matter entirely.
+AptDeco is a marketplace that makes sure you don't have to.
+You can post for free, but your ad will not appear until the AptDeco team improves your photos and adds more details.
+If someone sends an inquiry for your item, you confirm the sale within 24 hours, and then the company sends a delivery team to you.
+Listing is free, but if your item sells, you'll pay between 25% and 48% in sales commissions depending on what sold and how much it costs to move it.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-It is worth noting that kaiyo is a similar marketplace that provides a free pickup service but also requires your items to be accepted chairish style.
-If your items are accepted, they come for them immediately, and you can even get paid right away before anything is sold, or you can wait until it's sold to get a percentage of its final sale price.
-This is a good option if you want your stuff to disappear right away.
+It is worth noting that kaiyo is a similar marketplace that provides a free pickup service, but also requires your items to be accepted by Chairish.
+If your items are accepted, they'll come pick them up right away, and you can even get paid right away - before anything sells, or you can wait until it sells to get a percentage of its final price.
+This is a good option if you want to get rid of things quickly.

 Read also on ForumDaily: